Keritzy/ransomware_simulation/README.md

 # Ransomware Simulation
 This ransomware spend one week to make it out, which is written in java and simulate the behaviors of the infamous malware: CrytoLocker.

-#Process this application only in virtual machine like Vagrant and VMWare

-##Read the instruction below and process with caution,
+###Process this application only in virtual machine like Vagrant and VMWare, Read the instruction below and process with caution.
-### This simulated program is designed only for windows
+ This simulated program is designed only for **windows**

 In the `/malware/encryption/src/`
   Modify th